malikad778/Wp-Course-Plugin/README-UPDATED.md

 - Verify that your courses are using the correct post type ('course')
 - Check that users have active subscriptions in the database
 - Ensure the course access control hooks are not being overridden by other plugins

-### Login/Registration Issues
-- Check for JavaScript errors in the browser console
-- Verify that AJAX requests are working properly
-- Ensure there are no conflicts with other authentication plugins

 ## Support